Golden-fronted woodpecker: Distribution and habitat

 The golden-fronted woodpecker is found from southwestern Oklahoma through central Texas onto the Mexican Plateau as far as Jalisco, San Luis Potosí, and Hidalgo.
-It is a casual visitor to New Mexico and has strayed further north and east.
+It is a casual visitor to New Mexico and East Texas, and has been recorded once each in Michigan and Florida.
 It inhabits both mesic and xeric landscapes.
 It favors the latter, which include mesquite brushlands and riparian woodlands.
 It also frequents urban parks and suburban areas.

 Behavior

 Movement

 The golden-fronted woodpecker is a year-round resident throughout its range.

 Feeding

 The golden-fronted woodpecker's diet is adult and larval arthropods, some aerial insects, much fruit and nuts, and corn.
 It has been observed predating other birds' eggs.
 The species forages mainly in trees, especially on major limbs and typically below 6 m.
 It also forages on open or grassy ground but seldom under brush.
 It takes its food by gleaning, pecking, probing, and least frequently by aerial flycatching.